akeneo/pim-community-dev/components/supplier-portal-retailer/doc/circleci.md

 This workflow is triggered by commits on the branches matching `/doc-SP.*/` - it avoids running the tests for branches containing only documentation updates.
 It only runs the `workflow_success` job allowing to merge the PR.
 To use it instead of `pull_request`, name your branch with the prefix `doc-SP`.

+## Migration tests

+Don't forget to tag Supplier Portal migration tests with `@group migration-supplier-portal`.
+This way, they will be launched from the `suricates_pull_request` workflow (inside the `test_back_supplier_portal` step).
+If you don't put any tag, they will be only launched by the global `pull_request` and release workflows (it means it could break other squads builds after merging the PR).